 As you can see, I engage in a variety of services.
-It was important to me that they be all in one place for many reasons, the most prevalent one being that I've always admired "Renaissance" people and I'm not a fan of the way our culture tries to limit people, companies, websites etc, to only one thing; we each have the capacity to embrace that a single entity does many things, and to take them all in.
+It was important to me that they be all in one place for many reasons, the most prevalent being I've always appreciated "Renaissance" people and I'm not a fan of the way the culture I was raised in tries to limit people, companies, websites etc, to only one thing; we each have the capacity to embrace that a single entity does many things, and to take them all in.
 I don't see the point in limiting ourselves or others, and so I will not.
 So, there.

-That said, while these things do at least fall under only two umbrellas; Arts and Healing Arts, that wasn't enough for me.
-The storyteller in me needed it to mean more and all parts to be more connected to one another.
+That said, while these things do objectively fall under only two umbrellas; Arts and Healing Arts, that wasn't enough for me.
+The storyteller in me needed an umbrella name that articulated the way all the parts are connected.

 I was at a Tibetan Medicine retreat, like ya do, and deep in a mantra meditation, an image of a mandala came to me with the things I do as each of the extensions from the middle, forming a perfectly symmetrical image of where I put my energies.
 As I explored further ways to deepen and expand my understanding, skills, and talents, I kept seeing that symmetrical connection in my mind's eye.
 It felt close, but no shigah.

 Months later, I was in India studying an Ayurvedic method of reading pulses (such a relatable reference!), and I was still mentally refining my company.
-The concept of the Tree of Life kept coming to me; one day the words, another an image of it from the visually stunning film, The Fountain, and I was even drawn to a necklace in a shop in Manali with a tree.
-The place was filled with all sorts of things I could have chosen.
-The owner said it was an interpretation of?
+The concept of the Tree of Life kept coming to me; one day the words, another an image of it from the visually stunning film, The Fountain.
+I was even drawn to a necklace in a shop in Manali with a tree.
+The place was filled with all sorts of things I could have felt connected to.
+And this was on the back wall near a corner; not in the cases at the center register, or the racks lining the walls from beside the doorway all the way back.
+The owner said that one was an interpretation of?
 The Tree of Life...It's a theme that does seem to run through multiple cultures, worldwide...SO here I was in India for the first time, experiencing so many things.
-And among them, I received and answer to this question I'd been having for a way to articulate all my offerings in one space, and as a related collection.
-As Thomas Amelio has said, "There’s something about India that...if you’re willing to listen to something beneath the cacophony and…all the contrasts, there’s something there that just will buoy you up and take care of you, if you let it…"
+And among them, I received and answer to this question I'd been having for a way to articulate all my offerings in one space, and as a cohort.
+As Thomas Amelio has said, "There’s something about India that...if you’re willing to listen to something beneath the cacophony and…all the contrasts; there’s something there that just will buoy you up and take care of you -- if you let it… "

-I DID like the idea of something extending in all different directions, even below ground, and from a single source, that is also always growing, adapting, and transforming.
-Not still, eternal, etheric as a mandala seems; more earthbound, tangible, evolving; simultaneously reaching into earth and ether.
+I DID like the idea of something extending in all different directions, even into the ground, and from a single source, that is also always growing, adapting, and transforming.
+Not still, eternal, etheric as a mandala seems; more earthbound, tangible, evolving; simultaneously reaching into Earth, Ether, and inbetween.

-Also true, Vrkshasana, Tree Pose, has always been a personal favorite Asana; simultaneously grounding into balance on one leg; opening the heart: aligning all major Chakras for a balanced center; and extending out and upward toward the sky - or holding one's hand at the heart; our human internal network's medium point between Heavens and Earth.
+Also true, Vrkshasana, Tree Pose, has always been a personal favorite Asana; simultaneously grounding into balance on one leg (IF that is available to you - if not, trees come in all different sorts of shapes); opening the heart: aligning all major energy centers (because the Crown is not a Chakra) for a balanced center line; and either extending out and upward toward the sky in prayer, doibg the sane with hands out at diagonals, or one's hands meeting at the heart; our human internal network's medium point between Heaven and Earth.

 Another reason it suits a company of mine is that I AM a tree-hugger, and I love when nature is rightfully associated with the divine.